 Policies & Faculty

-Admission to the MET Major is granted by the Department of MET.
-Admission to the major is required to register for 300-level courses.
-Minimum requirements for acceptance into the MET major include a cumulative GPA of 2.0 or higher and the completion of the courses listed in the Prerequisites to the Major in the MET section of this bulletin with a grade of “C” (2.0) or higher.
+Admission is granted by the department.
+Admission is required to register for 300-level and 400-level courses.
+Minimum requirements for acceptance into the major include a cumulative GPA of 2.0 or higher and the completion of the courses listed in the Prerequisites to the Major with a grade of “C” (2.0) or higher.

 GPA Policy.
-A GPA of 2.5 or higher in the required courses for the major or minor in Manufacturing Engineering Technology is required in order to proceed in the program sequence and graduate.
-This GPA calculation is based on the following areas: Required General Education, Prerequisite to the Major, Major Common Core and Major Restricted Electives.
-Refer to the College of Science Engineering and Technology Student Advising Center regarding required advising for students on academic probation.
+A GPA of 2.5 or higher in the required courses for the major or minor is required to proceed in the program sequence and graduate.
+The GPA calculation is based on Required General Education, Prerequisite to the Major, Major Common Core.

 Department Grade Policy.
-All courses required for the MET major (Required General Education, Prerequisite to the Major, Major Common Core and Major Restricted Electives) must be completed with a grade of “C” (2.0) or better.
+All courses required for the major (Required General Education, Prerequisite to the Major, Major Common Core) must be completed with a grade of “C” (2.0).

 P/N Grading Policy.
-No more than 1/4 of all undergraduate credits may be P/N, except those courses offered P/N only.
+No more than 25 percent of all undergraduate credits may be P/N, except courses offered P/N only.

 Residency.
-A minimum of 50 percent of the credits for a major or minor in Manufacturing Engineering Technology must be taken at Minnesota State Mankato.
+A minimum of 50 percent of the credits for a major or minor must be taken at Minnesota State Mankato.

-Prerequisites and co-requisites must be observed unless written permission is obtained from the instructor and the Department of AMET.
-A flow chart of prerequisites is available in the Department Office and on AMET website.
+Prerequisites and co-requisites must be observed unless written permission is obtained from the instructor and the Department.
+A flow chart of prerequisites is available at the Department Office and on the MET website.